|

 Figure 1: Measured fission-fragment nuclear-charge distributions from 221Ac to 234U are shown on a chart of the nuclides.

+One of the most important results of the preceding experiments is the systematic coverage of the transition from single-humped (symmetric) fission near 208Pb to double-humped (asymmetric) fission near 234U (see refs. ,).
+A subset of the data in the particularly interesting zone around 226Th is shown in Figure 1.
+These data in combination with the total kinetic energies give unique information on nuclear-shell structure at extreme deformation far from stability.
+The data could successfully be described in terms of fission channels by fitting the basic parameters of the Brosa model.
+They represent a new challenge for a full theoretical description of the fission process which is not yet available.
 An even more exciting finding is the systematic appearance of an even-odd structure in the elemental yields for odd-Z fissioning nuclei, see Figure 2.
 It revealed that an even-odd structure also generally appears in the presence of unpaired nucleons.
 This is in contrast to the previous understanding of even-odd effects in fission.
 We observed an increase of the even-odd structure in both odd-Z and even-Z nuclei in the most asymmetric charge splits.
 This finding sheds new light on variations of the even-odd effect as a function of mass asymmetry found previously.
 The systematic increase of the even-odd effect at large asymmetry, previously attributed to particularly low dissipation, is now at least partly understood in terms of the phase space available for unpaired protons in the fissioning system: While the flow of the condensed Fermi liquid of fully paired nucleons in fission is governed by the chemical potential, the unpaired nucleons which carry the intrinsic excitation energy of the system feel the density of excited states.
 In view of these results, general conclusions on the viscosity of cold nuclear matter have to be reconsidered.

 Figure 2: Nuclear-charge distribution of fission fragments from electromagnetic-induced fission of 220Ac (Z = 89).
 The amplified yields clearly show a strong even-odd structure in the wings of the distribution.